 The good news is, you can claim these supports out of Core Supports funding if your inability to complete the tasks alone is related to your disability, and if the supports meet the National Disability Insurance Agency’s (NDIA) reasonable and necessary criteria.

-STA is accommodation at a different place to your usual home.
+STA is accommodation at a different place to your usual home and is typically provided in a centre or group residence.
 You can access STA funding (in the right circumstances) for up to 14 days at a time, for a total of 28 days per year.

-The cost of your STA – personal care, accommodation, food, and activities you and the provider agree to – may be able to be covered by your Core Supports budget.
+The cost of your STA – personal care, accommodation, food, and activities you and the provider agree to – may be able to be covered by your Core Supports budget, if you have enough funding in your plan to ensure your approved supports aren't affected by spending on STA.

 You can find more information about STA here and here.